 I know that technically you could be eating the candy that you collect with your baby in tow, but the debate over whether or not Halloween candy should be reserved for older kids who can actually eat it isn't exactly what we're talking about here.
 That's another topic for another time.
 I'm all for doing whatever works for your family, but making sure your baby is safe is the key to knowing when they can actually go trick-or-treating.

 Regardless of whether or not you even collect any candy on your trick-or-treating adventures, you can still dress your baby up in a ridiculously adorable Halloween costume.
 I mean, the best thing about dressing your baby up as an avocado or a sloth is the pics you'll share and the memories you'll make, right?

-And speaking of cute costumes, Dr. Fu wants parents to make sure that their babies' costumes are weather-appropriate.
-"It's typically pretty cold in late October, so a baby's costume should be the same weight as what he or she would normally be wearing including a coat and hat if necessary," she tells Romper.
-"If their hands, feet and nose start feeling cooler than the rest of their body, it's time to head inside.
-If the weather is cold, then probably limiting to 1 or 2 houses is best."
+Speaking of cute costumes, Fu wants parents to make sure that their babies' costumes are weather-appropriate.
+“It's typically pretty cold in late October, so a baby's costume should be the same weight as what he or she would normally be wearing including a coat and hat if necessary," she tells Romper.
+“If their hands, feet and nose start feeling cooler than the rest of their body, it's time to head inside.
+If the weather is cold, then probably limiting to 1 or 2 houses is best.”

 With a little preparation and a bit of caution, pediatricians say you can safely take your baby trick or treating at any age.
 So, what are you waiting for?
 Get to costume shopping ASAP!

 Dr. Linda Fu, M.D., M.S. with Children's National Health System

 Dr. Natasha Burgert, a pediatrician practicing in Kansas City